QubesOS/qubes-doc/external/privacy-guides/tails.md

  - Unlock the persistent volume in Tails-greeter and use it as normal.

 ### Shutdown
-The Tails qube will not shut down cleanly.
+The Tails PedOS VM will not shut down cleanly.
 Kill it from the GUI Manager or ```qvm-kill Tails``` in Konsole.

 ### Security